Specialized Treatment for Females of All Ages

 Walden has 14 locations across New England and Georgia.
 This includes two inpatient units, a residential facility and 11 ambulatory care clinics.
-Individuals can receive care at clinics and hospitals located in Amherst, Braintree, Milford, Peabody, Waltham and Worcester, Mass.; Guilford, South Windsor and Vernon, Conn., and Alpharetta, Decatur and Dunwoody, Ga.
+Individuals can receive care at clinics and hospitals located in Amherst, Braintree, Peabody, Waltham and Westborough, Mass.; Guilford, South Windsor, Conn., and Alpharetta and Dunwoody, Ga.

 You are not alone.
 We’re here to help.

 If you are concerned that you, or someone you love, may have an eating disorder, we are here to help.
 Complete the form on this page or call 888-305-2997 to speak to a member of our Welcome Center.
 Start the road to recovery today!